Disquiet

 Dara album at soundcloud.com/jeananndara.

-The next piece, “Basin,” is by R. Beny, who is based in Oakland, California.
-I am big admirer of his, and while I’ve only seen him perform live once, at a small cafe in the South Bay, I’ve see him work live many times, thanks to his excellent YouTube video channel, which is where I first came across him performing “Basin” on a modular synthesizer.
+The next piece, “Basin,”is by R. Beny, who is based in Oakland, California.
+I am big admirer of his, and while I’ve only seen him perform live once, at a small cafe in the South Bay, I’ve see him work live many times, thanks to his excellent YouTube video channel, which is where I first came across him performing “Basin”on a modular synthesizer.
 There’s a wonderful balance in it between the soft melodic transitions, and the rougher background sound, the latter of which suggests the creak of a boat tugging at its mooring.

 R. Beny video at youtube.com